EN10/DigitRecog/README.md

 Click is used to toggle drawing on / off
 Drawing area is 20 x 20 this is centered on a 28 x 28 canvas producing a white boarder The white boarder is how the training set images have been prepared.
-The pixels are extracted from the alpha channel and converted into JSON to be sent as a GET reqest.
+The pixels are extracted from the alpha channel(rgba) and converted into JSON to be sent as a GET request.

 On the backend the JSON is recieved by getToPredict.js running on node.js Where it is saved as a txt file and predictDigit.py is executed